alexbfree/thesis/src/chapter-3.md

 <span class="editnote">Remove all reference to PAR</span>
 <span class="editnote">Remove part A/partB split</span>
-<span class="editnote">Document the hybrid research approach</span>
+<span class="editnote">Document the hybrid research approach.
+Make clear the two parallel aspects of my work - participatory research, and grounded practical experimentation, cycles of action research feeding into each other. not PAR</span>
-<span class="editnote">Update the action research diagram - in light of hybrid approach - to show proper spiral back and forth</span>
+<span class="editnote">Update the action research diagram - Promote the dual participatory + industrial practice research - to show proper spiral back and forth. notes: Reworking of Structure of Part B (and indeed consider disbanding Part A/B split) to draw together unique approach of the PhD as a whole by making clearer and owning the methodological approach where there was feedback between Part A/B and tracking the feedback loops.
+This includes revising diagrams to show this level of interaction (e.g.the downward arrows and timeline ones) and not separating out one (Part A) as academic and the other (Part B) as not – they are linked and need to make more of this. </span>

 The mixed methods approach I adopt closely follows the discipline of _participatory action research (PAR)_, which is an approach to research that encompasses both the involvement of participants' perspectives while also retaining a role for the reflection and learning of the researcher themselves.
 PAR's creator Kurt Lewin observed that 'there is nothing so practical as a good theory' [@lewin1951], highlighting the pragmatic nature of this approach.
 PAR combines self-experimentation, fact-finding, reasoning and learning, and makes sense of the world through collaborative efforts to transform the world rather than just observing and studying it [@chevalier2008].
 Central to this is the idea that research and action must be done with, not on or for, people; participants are not subjects but co-researchers, evolving and addressing questions together [@reason2001].
 To embody the three ingredients of PAR [@chevalier2019]—participation, action, and research—my research includes three types of activity: